dieffrei/apex-hawk/docs/index.md

 # Salesforce Apex Hawk
-The purpose of apex hawk is to facilitate code best practices.
+The purpose of apex hawk is to facilitate code best practices and DDD principles.
-It facilitates DDD principles.

 ## Implementing Building blocks